dmcarth/Cue/README.md

 Act I
 Chapter 1
 Scene The First
+Page 💯
 ```

+You can use all or none of these headers to subdivide a document into smaller parts.

-The identifier can be anything: roman numerals, raw text, emoji, you pick.
+Note that the identifier can be anything: roman numerals, raw text, emoji, or anything else.

 In addition, you can optionally give each header a title by adding a hyphen.